Awesome! I might be biased as an NYC Elopement Photographer, but NYC is one of the best cities in the world to get married!

 from around the globe•

 Appointments: You now need an appointment to enter the City Clerk's Office at all times.
 Whether getting a marriage license or having your ceremony you need to be sure to have your appointment beforehand.
 Appointments can be made online at the Project Cupid website.
-Note that appointments tend to book up fairly quickly.
+Currently, it seems that appointments aren't booking up super quickly, but it's still wise to snag an appointment as soon as you know your plans.
 Once you know you want to get married at City Hall in New York, be prepared to get an appointment.
 They release the dates about 3 weeks prior, usually on Monday mornings at 9am.
 You can follow the City Clerk's Office on twitter for more updates.
 Once you receive an appointment, they will tell you that you need to arrive 30 minutes before your scheduled time.
 However, I have found that this is unnecessary, at least for ceremonies.
 As long as you are prompt for your time, you will be fine.
 This is especially true if your appointment is at 1pm, as the office is closed from 12-1pm and they don't open the doors early.
+Essentially, your appointment time is your ticket in the door.
+As long as you arrive around the time of your appointment, they will let you in.
+Once inside City Hall for your wedding, they will give you a ticket number and things are handled on a first come, first serve basis.
+Your appointment time is NOT when you will have your wedding ceremony at City Hall in NYC.

-UPDATE AS OF 2/14/23!!
-Witnesses: This is perhaps the second biggest change to ceremonies at City Hall.
-As of 2/14/23 couples can now bring in THREE guests to their City Hall ceremony.
-There will be flexibility for children under 12, but outside of little ones, there will be a limit of 3 guests.
-Your wedding photographer, should you opt to have one, counts towards the 3 person total.
+Witnesses: This is perhaps the second biggest change to ceremonies at City Hall post covid.
+As of January 2024 couples can now bring in FOUR guests to their City Hall wedding ceremony.
+There will be flexibility for children under 12, but outside of little ones, there will be a limit of 4 guests.
+Your wedding photographer, should you opt to have one, counts towards the 4 guest total.

 "She made us feel so comfortable and definitely brought out all of the love and joy in our relationship through her photos.
 She's very perceptive and was able to find so many beautiful moments (and even calm the bride down when needed!)"